Massimo Gaspari, Ph.D.

 Astrophysicist

-I am a permanent Researcher at the INAF Astrophysics and Space Science Observatory.
-I have been working for over a decade mainly in the field of Theoretical and Computational Astrophysics focusing on the formation and evolution of galaxies and groups/clusters of galaxies, and the co-evolution of supermassive black holes.
-I love to study the astrophysics of active galactic nuclei (AGN) feeding/feedback, diffuse plasmas, and multiphase gas.
-I primarily develop and carry out 3D high-resolution MHD simulations with massively parallel supercomputers (>10k cores), and use first-principle simulations as controlled astrophysical experiments to understand a large range of multiwavelength observations (X-ray, optical/IR, radio), while constructing and probing new quantitative physical models.
+I am an Astrophysicist and Astronomer who has been working for two decades mainly in the theoretical/computational field focusing on the formation and evolution of galaxies and groups/clusters of galaxies, and their co-evolution with supermassive black holes.
+I enjoy studying the astrophysics of active galactic nuclei (AGN) feeding/feedback, diffuse plasmas, and multiphase gas.
+I often develop and carry out 3D high-resolution MHD simulations with massively parallel supercomputers (>10k cpus/gpus), and use first-principle simulations as controlled astrophysical experiments to understand a large range of multiwavelength observations (X-ray, optical/IR, radio).
+At the same time, I work closely with observational researchers and large collaborations to probe and constrain the diverse range of developed quantitative physical models of galaxies and black holes.

 Research Activity